Fast, efficient, header-only C++ Telegram bot API library using FastCGI.

 - JSON for Modern C++ - https://nlohmann.github.io/json/ (included)

-The project is currently in an early stage (less than a week old at the time of writing), so some native convenience functions are missing or incomplete - however, almost all functionality is available by reading or specifying the json you require manually through the functions that expose the json types to you.
+The project is currently in an intermediate stage, so some native convenience functions and types are missing or incomplete - however, almost all functionality is available by reading or specifying the json you require manually through the functions that expose the json types to you.

 Not yet supported